Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Woo-Jeoung Nam} received the B.S. degree in computer science and engineering from Hanyang University, Seoul, South Korea, in 2016.
-He is currently pursuing an integrated master's and Ph.D. degree the Department of Computer and Radio Communications Engineering, Korea University, Seoul.
+\begin{IEEEbiography}[{ }]{Woo-Jeoung Nam} received the B.S. degree in computer science and engineering from Hanyang University, Seoul, South Korea, in 2016, and an integrated master's and Ph.D. degree from the Department of Computer and Radio Communications Engineering, Korea University, Seoul in 2022.
+He is currently an Assistant Professor with the School of Computer Science and Engineering, Kyungpook National University (KNU).
 His current research interests include machine learning, computer vision and explainable artificial intelligence. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Seong-Whan Lee} received the B.S. degree in computer science and statistics from Seoul National University, Seoul, South Korea, in 1984, and the M.S. and Ph.D. degrees in computer science from the Korea Advanced Institute of Science and Technology, Daejeon, South Korea, in 1986 and 1989, respectively.
 He is currently the Head of the Department of Artificial Intelligence, Korea University, Seoul, South Korea.
 He is also a Fellow of the International Association of Pattern Recognition (IAPR) and the Korea Academy of Science and Technology.
 His research interests include artificial intelligence, pattern recognition, and brain engineering. \end{IEEEbiography}